top of page

 Photo by Christian Townes

-Jessica Moore Harjo, Ph.D., weomepe, is an artist, designer, and educator based in Oklahoma.
-Jessica’s approach to art and design is unique, post-traditional, and grounded in cultural symbolism.
+Jessica Moore Harjo, Ph.D., Weomepe, Otoe-Missouria, Osage, Pawnee, Sac & Fox, is an interdisciplinary artist, designer, and educator based in Oklahoma.
+Her approach to art and design is unique, post-traditional, and grounded in cultural symbolism.
 Her pieces display intersections of traditional ribbonwork, florals, appliqué, elements of nature and other harmonious and symmetric forms with atmospheric color palettes.

 bottom of page